MSaifKhan01/Hyperface02-NodeJS/README.md

 The application is deployed on Render and can be accessed at [https://hyperface-02.onrender.com](https://hyperface-02.onrender.com).

-### Features
+### Main Features
 -  User registration and login with JWT authentication
-- CRUD operations for managing base items (title, duration, link)
+-  managing base items (title, duration, link)
-- CRUD operations for managing courses
+-  managing courses
-- CRUD operations for managing articles
+-  managing articles
-- CRUD operations for managing tweets
+-  managing tweets
 -  Middleware for authentication and authorization

 ### Technologies Used
 - Node.js